If you cannot play the “How to Apply” video, try watching it here.

 The following steps are for Canadian high school, international high school, Canadian post-secondary, and international post-secondary applicants.
 Mature students and visiting students have different application processes.

-1. Choose your program and campus
+1. Choose your degree and campus

 Each UBC campus has a distinct range of internationally recognized degree programs.
 In your application, you will have the opportunity to select a first and second choice.
 The degrees you choose can be in different faculties and on different campuses.
 You will be evaluated for your second choice only if you are not admitted to your first choice, or if you contact the Admissions Office requesting that UBC evaluate your second choice.

 2. Make sure you’ve met all the requirements